People

 Dan Fridberg, Ph.D.

-Ph.D, Indiana University Bloomington Assistant Professor; Co-investigator Tel: 773-834-3598 Email: dfridberg@bsdad.uchicago.edu Dr. Daniel Fridberg has served on the faculty of the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago since 2014.
+Ph.D, Indiana University Bloomington Associate Professor; Co-investigator Tel: 773-834-3598 Email: [email protected] Dr. Daniel Fridberg has served on the faculty of the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago since 2014.
 He is a licensed clinical psychologist specializing in the assessment and treatment of addictive behaviors and comorbid mental health conditions.
 Dr. Fridberg is also the co-director of the Tobacco Cessation Program at the University of Chicago where he helps patients quit smoking using the Courage to Quit® program.
-Dr. Fridberg has an active research program focused on how individuals differ in their responses to alcohol, and how those differences in may contribute to risk for alcohol misuse and dependence.
+Dr. Fridberg has an active research program focused on how individuals differ in their responses to alcohol, and how those differences may contribute to risk for alcohol misuse and dependence.
 He is especially interested in using technology, such as smartphones and alcohol biosensors, to measure real-world alcohol use, responses, and related outcomes.
 Dr. Fridberg’s work has been funded by the National Institute on Alcohol Abuse and Alcoholism, and he has presented his findings in multiple peer-reviewed papers and at invited talks and presentations around the country. |

 Emma Brett, Ph.D.

-Ph.D. in Clinical Psychology, Oklahoma State University Postdoctoral Fellow Emma received her Ph.D. in Clinical Psychology from Oklahoma State University and is now completing her postdoctoral training in the Clinical Addictions Research Laboratory under the mentorship of Dr. Andrea King.
-She is interested in understanding factors that influence engagement in substance use, such as cue reactivity, with a focus on nicotine/tobacco products.
-Additionally, she is interested long-term substance use outcomes in under-served populations and interventions for addictive behaviors. |
+Ph.D. in Clinical Psychology, Oklahoma State University Staff Scientist Emma received her Ph.D. in Clinical Psychology from Oklahoma State University and has completed her postdoctoral training in the Clinical Addictions Research Laboratory under the mentorship of Dr. Andrea King.
+She is interested in factors that influence engagement in substance use, such as cue reactivity, with a focus on nicotine/tobacco products.
+She has received a NIDA K99 training grant to develop an online vaping treatment intervention. |

 Former Laboratory Members Since 2013